Local SEO Strategy: How to Outrank Your Competitors

 Schema and Local Structured Data Markup for Local Businesses

 Schema markup is a code you add to your HTML that helps search engines display more accurate results for users on search listings.
 This will increase your website’s click-through rate and improve your rankings in search engine result pages.
 Here’s a free Local Business Schema Generator.
 To make sure there aren’t any errors in your Schema code, use Google’s Structured Data Testing Tool.

 Embedding a Google Map on your website’s contact page is another simple, yet effective way to help boost your local rankings.
-Not only does this give your potential customers a visual idea of where your business is located, but it also tells Google to pull clues from both your content and the map, making it more likely that your website will rank high in organic search results and on Google+ Local.
+Not only does this give your potential customers a visual idea of where your business is located, but it also tells Google to pull clues from both your content and the map, making it more likely that your website will rank higher in Google Search and Maps.

 Encourage Online User Reviews